srenoes/COVID-19-regional_data_analysis_SIR/README.md

 And some figure I created with geopandas showing the wave that went down italy from north to south:

 ![Italy animated map until 150320](Italy_animated_map.gif)

+#Technical description

+Data Analysis results with model fitting based on as local as possible data (best data is Italian officials province based data).

+Mostly ODE based modelling and parameter fitting, but also other local results

 I changed the name of the repo because it made sense.